Summaries of To the Contrary's shows from 1996 to present are listed. You can also watch full episodes from 2010 to the present online here.

 - Mike Tyson is out of prison and into the ring, several players with New Orleans Saints are under investigation for alleged sexual assault

 - Interview with Rep. Cynthia McKinney.
-The Supreme Court last month declared Georgia’s 11th Congressional District invalid, while Georgia legislature decides whether or not to hold a special election that may cost Cynthia McKinney her seat.
+The Supreme Court last month declared Georgia’s 11th Congressional District invalid, while Georgia legislature decides whether or not to hold a special election that may cost McKinney her seat.

 Women in Hollywood